-- 2a.
+2a.
 Dismissal of doctoral students for academic reasons.
 Dismissal can occur (1) at the end of the academic probation period if the requirements to regain academic standards are not met, or (2) if a student does not pass the qualifying exam.
 At the end of probation period, and upon the recommendation of the Graduate Program Chair and the consent of the Graduate School, a student may either be returned to good academic standing or determined to be "not in good academic standing" and dismissed from the program.
 The decision to dismiss a student must be made by a group of faculty members comprising the advisor, Graduate Program Chair and at least one member of the Graduate Program Committee.
-The Graduate Program Chair must notify Rackham OARD of a recommendation for dismissal. - 2b.
+The Graduate Program Chair must notify Rackham OARD of a recommendation for dismissal.

+2b.
 Failing the doctoral qualifying exam.
-If a student does not pass the first part of the qualifying exam on the first attempt, the student is given the option of retaking the exam.
-If the student does not pass the re-take, the student will be dismissed without probation at the end of the term during which the qualifying exam is taken.
-If a student does not pass the second stage of the qualifying exam on the first attempt, the Qualifying Exam Committee can recommend (1) a second chance for the student to re-take the exam or (2) dismissal.
-If the Qualifying Exam Committee does not suggest a re-take or the student does not pass the stage two qualifying exam on the second attempt, the student will be dismissed without probation at the end of the term during which the qualifying exam is taken.
+If a student does not pass the qualifying exam on the first attempt, the Qualifying Exam Committee can recommend (1) a second chance for the student to re-take the exam or (2) dismissal.
+If the Qualifying Exam Committee does not suggest a re-take or the student does not pass the exam on the second attempt, the student will be dismissed without probation at the end of the term during which the qualifying exam is taken.
 The student will be supported at their current stipend level through the end of the term in which the qualifying exam is failed.
-If less than two months remain, including summer half-terms, support will continue at the current stipend level for a total of at least two months, however students will not be registered in the subsequent term so that tuition is not charged. - 2c.
+If less than two months remain, including summer half-terms, support will continue at the current stipend level for a total of at least two months, however students will not be registered in the subsequent term so that tuition is not charged.

+2c.
 Option to appeal academic probation or dismissal.
 Students must be notified of options to appeal academic probation or dismissal in the probation or dismissal notification letter.
 An appeals committee will be formed comprising at least three faculty members, drawing from members of the Graduate Committee who did not serve on the committees that placed the student on probation or recommended dismissal.
 The clock on the probation period will start after the appeals process is complete.
 Students are encouraged to use the Graduate School's Academic Dispute Resolution process for procedural issues of fair and equal treatment under the policy of the program.
 Students who fail to meet standards of academic or professional integrity or who have been found responsible for violations of other University standards of conduct may be dismissed in accordance with separate procedures described in Rackham Academic and Professional Integrity Policy.